adithyavit/adithyavit.github.io/automatic_video_editor.md

 ![](automatic_video_editor/images/no_of_videos.png)

 ## Why some of the videos weren’t cut properly?
-> The videos for which the script did not work properly have crossdissolves or fades between title and the person entrance.
+The videos for which the script did not work properly have crossdissolves or fades between title and the person entrance.
 This causes the sse method of the ffmpeg to not work as expected.

+## Issues while concatenating videos
+When concatenating video using the concat protocol of ffmpeg, it is required that the videos belong to same container.
+When the script was run for first time, the authors voice pitch went up.
+Given that the container format of both the videos were same, this issue seemed tough to tackle.
+But when I noticed the bitrate and sample rate of both the files.
+They were different, after this was fixed using handbrake(UI over ffmpeg) the issue is resolved.

 ## Permissions
 To run our script, we give executable permission to the file using the following command
 ```